-Mark Chenoweth, NCLA Executive Director and General Counsel, moderates a discussion with Jeffrey Clark, NCLA Chief of Litigation and Director of Strategy, Richard Samp, NCLA Senior Litigation Counsel, and Nick Reaves, Becket Fund’s Litigation Counsel who was part of the legal team that secured a unanimous victory in Fulton v.
+Mark Chenoweth, NCLA Executive Director and General Counsel, moderates a discussion with Richard Samp, NCLA Senior Litigation Counsel, and Nick Reaves, Becket Fund’s Litigation Counsel, who was part of the legal team that secured a unanimous victory in Fulton v.
 City of Philadelphia.

 They address the term that just concluded at the U.S. Supreme Court in which NCLA had a perfect record of amicus wins against administrative abuse of power.
 The Justices seemingly took steps to preserve our most basic freedoms from abusive predation by the too-powerful Administrative State, but did the Court do enough?

 In Fulton v.
 City of Philadelphia, the Court defended the free exercise clause of the First Amendment from an agency targeting Catholic Social Services, but it stopped short of overturning Employment Division v.
 Smith.